CreeperGamerGitHub/CreeperGamerGithub.github.io/README.md

 # CreeperGamerGithub.github.io
-This is my new site for my game launcher, creepergamer.w3spaces.com will still be used as a host.
+Just a project for my friends.